dejohansson/CompilerConstruction/README.md

 Builds and executes the `Imp_AST_test` example, that constructs a program in "imp" directly in terms of an AST.

 In `Env.ml` we define a bi-directional key (integer) value (string) store for our variable identifiers.
 A failing lookup of a variable identifier (string) creates a new allocation and increments the key (integer).
-(The implementation of `Env` uses list, more efficient data structures can be thought of, e.g., hashmaps, but efficiency of the compiler is not a concern for now).
+(The implementation of `Env` uses list, more efficient data structures can be thought of, e.g., hash maps, but efficiency of the compiler is not a concern for now).
 For this example:

 - Key integer 1, has the associated value string "v1"